 What is Mitigation?

 Hazard mitigation is any sustained action taken to reduce or eliminate the long-term risk to life and property from hazard events.
-MEMA’s Hazard Mitigation Branch collaborates with governmental and non-governmental partners before, during, and after disaster events to identify, craft, and implement comprehensive hazard mitigation strategies.
-The Branch's primary tool is FEMA's Hazard Mitigation Assistance (HMA) grant programs.
-Through administration of HMA programs we support local jurisdiction mitigation planning, outreach and awareness, and construction projects.
+MDEM’s Hazard Mitigation Branch collaborates with governmental and non-governmental partners before, during, and after disaster events to identify, craft, and implement comprehensive hazard mitigation strategies.

 FEMA’s Hazard Mitigation Assistance (HMA) Grant Programs